MelinHead225/cs354-lw1/pragmatics.md

 More information can be found in the [Core Libraries section of the Swift Docs](https://www.swift.org/core-libraries/).

-The Standard and Core Libraries give Swift very powerful out of the box.
+The Standard and Core Libraries make Swift very powerful out of the box.